eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 derivatives ("sensitivities") by assuming they are small in comparison with their corresponding intensives.[^small-part]

-The full no-churn stability condition, including variations in $\alpha$ is
+The full no-churn stability condition, including variations in
+$\alpha$ is (with subscripts denoting partials)

 $$\displaystyle
 (\alpha^\star/f^\star)\ +\ r\ +\ (\jmath^\star/f^\star)\ \ >\ \